OkayAlright/MinNo/extras/making_MinNo.md

 layers upon layers of conversations that I had no sane introduction to.

-Most of these topics were manageable, but not without staring at docs and opening a REPL again and again.
+Most of these topics were manageable, but not without staring at docs and opening a an interactive Racket interpreter again and again.
 Racket is a small community with hyper-specific language to talk about what they do.
 Consequently there aren't very many resources available from people other than the ones responsible for the documentation itself.

-Something like ANTLR or YACC/Flex might have been more easily approachable in hind- sight just due to the breathe of material for learning them.
+Other languages have lexer and parser tools like BRAG.
+Java has ANTLR to construct compilers, and C/C++ has Lex/Flex to construct lexers and Yacc/Bison to compiler parsers.
+Both of these could have done what Racket's **lex** and BRAG accomplish in a similar manner.
+The lexer specification would be some series of regular expressions that produce tokens that would be consumed by a parser that follows form BNF-like grammar structure.
+The major benefit that I see in these over Racket is that they are far more used and subsequently have a much larger collection of tutorials and educational material surrounding them.

 ### Handler are Both Great and Terrible: